 Vanaken et al. (2017) reported that respiratory tract cilia motility did not significantly differ between patients who were reported as fertile or infertile in 64 men and women with PCD where cilia motility was evaluated.
 This suggests that the degree of respiratory tract ciliary dyskinesia in PCD does not predict fertility.
 However, it was reported that specific ciliary ultrastructural defects seen by electron microscopy, namely ‘inner dynein arms with microtubular disorganisation’ and ‘no inner and outer dynein arms’ were more likely to be associated with infertility compared to patients with ‘abnormal central complex’, ‘no outer dynein arms’, or no defect visualised by electron microscopy (Vanaken et al., 2017).
-Infertility was also seen more commonly in patients with mutations in CCDC39, CCDC40, DNAAF1 (LRRC50) and LRRC6 genes compared to patients with mutations in the RSPH4A gene (Vanaken et al., 2017).
+Infertility was also seen more commonly in patients with mutations in CCDC39, CCDC40, Dynein Axonemal Assembly Factor 1 (DNAAF1/LRRC50) and Leucine-rich repeat containing protein 6 (LRRC6) genes compared to patients with mutations in the Radial Spoke Head Component 4A (RSPH4A) gene (Vanaken et al., 2017).
 These findings could suggest that specific genetic mutations and their associated structural abnormalities may more strongly predict fertility than the airway cilia dysmotility in PCD.
 Cases identified from the literature which report the PCD-associated affected gene and fertility phenotype are summarised in Table I. Limited conclusions can be drawn from these results as there is a risk of publication bias caused by underreporting of fertile cases and the extremely low number of cases reported for each gene.
 However, they do highlight that not all people with the same PCD-associated affected gene will have the same fertility phenotype.
 DNAH11 mutations have also been identified in infertile women without respiratory symptoms, suggesting that these patients may have a sub-clinical airway PCD-phenotype or that PCD-associated genes may be implicated in non-syndromic infertility (Maddirevula S. et al., 2020).

 In summary the mechanisms by which PCD causes infertility warrant further investigation, which may also help to elucidate the wider role of cilia in reproduction and help identify therapeutic targets.